cs1302uga/cs1302-str-list/README.md

 	   you should start to notice how many fewer fixes you have to make to keep your code in valid style.

-1. Implement `BaseStringList` (Suggested Deadline: Monday, February 24th - 2 days before deadline):
+1. Implement `BaseStringList` (Suggested Deadline: Monday, February 24th - 2 days before the first bonus deadline):
    - [ ] Now that you have `ArrayStringList` and `LinkedStringList` working, it will likely be easier to understand how to write the remaining methods in `BaseStringList`.
 While writing each method, be sure to use the methods you implemented in the children where appropriate.